About Deborah Brevoort

 Coyote Goes Salmon Fishing, a musical with composer Scott Davenport Richards, won the Frederick Loewe Award and was produced at the University of Houston by Stuart Ostrow and Perseverance Theatre in Alaska, directed by Molly Smith.

 King Island Christmas, an oratorio with composer David Friedman, also won the Frederick Loewe Award.
-Based on the Alaskan children’s book by Jean Rogers, the cast album was produced by 12-time Grammy winner Thomas Z. Shepard, featuring Chuck Cooper and Marin Mazzie.
+Based on the Alaskan children’s book by Jean Rogers, the cast album was produced by 12-time Grammy winner Thomas Z. Shepard, featuring Chuck Cooper and the late Marin Mazzie.
 There have been over 60 productions in the US, Canada and Australia.
 Goodbye My Island, a musical with David Friedman, also based on an Alaskan children’s book by Jean Rogers, was workshopped at New Dramatists with grants from Cameron McIntosh and Yip Harburg Foundations.

 Deborah is currently writing Loving, a musical about the Loving vs. State of Virginia story with composer Diedre Murray; Other projects in the pipeline include: Tiffany Girl, a musical about Clara Driscoll, the true creator of the Tiffany Lamp, with composer Julianne Wick Davis; and The Red Thread, an opera with Wang Lu.